Sylvain Turgeon: International play

 Turgeon was selected to play for Canada's junior team at the 1983 World Junior Ice Hockey Championships in Leningrad, Soviet Union.
 He was one three 17-year old players on the team, the others being Mario Lemieux and Steve Yzerman.
 Turgeon played in seven games, had four goals and six points as the team finished third in the tournament, winning the bronze medal.
 In August 1987, Turgeon was among those invited to Team Canada's selection camp for the 1987 Canada Cup.
 However, during a drill in practice, Turgeon attempted to retrieve the puck from between goaltender Ron Hextall's skates and jostled the goaltender, knocking him off his feet.
 Hextall's stick came down and struck Turgeon's arm, breaking it and causing Turgeon to miss the tournament.
 Turgeon was named to Canada's Spengler Cup team for the 1996 tournament.
 Turgeon scored a hat trick in the final, a 6–2 victory over HC Davos on December 31, 1996.

 Personal life

 Turgeon is the older brother of former NHL player Pierre Turgeon.
 His nephew, Dominic Turgeon (Pierre's son), was drafted by the Detroit Red Wings in the 2014 NHL entry draft.

-Turgeon's trading card from the 1994–95 Pinnacle hockey set unexpectedly jumped in value in 2007, from to more than $70, when 2007 first overall draft pick (later 2008 Rookie of the Year) Patrick Kane – then six-years-old – was spotted sitting on his father's lap in the stands, right at the glass, in the right-hand side of the card.
+Turgeon's trading card from the 1994–95 Pinnacle hockey set (which also featured future Hockey Hall of Fame member Dale Hawerchuk) unexpectedly jumped in value in 2007, from to more than $70, when 2007 first overall draft pick (later 2008 Rookie of the Year) Patrick Kane – then six-years-old – was spotted sitting on his father's lap in the stands, right at the glass, in the right-hand side of the card.